top of page

 Where movement meets your inner knowing

-SomaSensing™ offers the only fascia-informed somatic therapy certification in fascial unwinding and somatic movement designed specifically for movement professionals, therapists, and bodyworkers seeking embodied transformation.
+SomaSensing™ offers the only fascia-informed somatic movement therapy certification in fascial unwinding.
+For movement professionals, therapists, and bodyworkers seeking embodied transformation.

 Why the old way no longer fits